rwxrob/boost/README.md

 ## What specific skills will I learn?

-The Boost focuses on upskilling a basic computer user into a entry-level engineer proficient with the Linux terminal, bash scripting, basic Go programming, and just enough Git and Web development to create and maintain a basic portfolio web site.
+The Boost focuses on upskilling a basic computer user into a entry-level engineer who is proficient with the Linux terminal, bash scripting, Git source management, basic Go programming, containers, and just enough Web development to create and maintain a basic portfolio web site.
 The rest is up to you.
+Most will continue learning on their own to become software developers with a "devops" or "backend" API focus, infrastructure engineers, cloud-native professionals, or hackers of some kind.

 Here's a list of our main goals: